 All sessions of the Committee are closed to all individuals except those immediately concerned in the case.
-No legal counsel shall be present, as this is not a legal proceeding.
+As APPS Committee meetings are considered academic proceedings and not legal hearings, neither attorneys nor other representatives (e.g. healthcare providers) are allowed.

 All persons present at the proceedings shall be bound to disclose no more than the Committee does in its official report on the case.

 The testimony of each witness is provided while the other witnesses in the case are out of the room.